 Stephanie Rogers, MD

-Assistant Professor of Medicine, Medical Director, UCSF ACE Unit Moffit-Long Medical Director, UCSF Geriatrics-Orthopedics Hip Fracture Co-management Service Medical Director, UCSF Delirium Reduction Campaign
+Assistant Professor of Medicine, Associate Chief for Geriatrics Clinical Programs, UCSF, Medical Director, UCSF ACE Unit Moffit-Long, UCSF Geriatrics-Orthopedics Hip Fracture Co-management Service, UCSF Delirium Reduction Campaign

 Dr. Stephanie E. Rogers is an Assistant Professor of Medicine in the UCSF Division of Geriatrics.
 Her academic focus is on geriatric program building particularly in the area of making hospitalization and transitions safer for older adults.
 She is a physician lead on the UCSF-wide Delirium Reduction Campaign which is transforming the way the hospital assesses risk for, prevents and treats delirium in the inpatient setting.
 She is working with the Office of Population Health, the Division of Hospital Medicine, and the Department of Orthopedics to develop an Orthopedic Bundled-Payment Co-management Service.
 In addition, she is the medical director of the UCSF Acute Care for Elders (ACE) Unit at Moffitt-Long Hospital which is currently under development.
 She has implemented an Econsult program for the Division of Geriatrics, and is currently implementing telemedicine capabilities for homebound patients in the UCSF Geriatric Housecalls Practice.